trilio-demo/tvk-ui-permissions/README.md

 ## Create a Cluster-wide RoleBinding for your newly created ClusterRole

-Here we use an oath provider and so we used the **<em>system:authenticated:oauth</em>** group.
+This cluster uses an oath provider and so we used the **<em>system:authenticated:oauth</em>** group.
 In the case that you are using a different provider, find the group based on your provider.

 ```
 kind: RoleBinding